 - When you disembark the bus from Chiayi to Alishan, the bus driver will give you a piece of paper.
 Don’t throw it away because it gives you a discount for the entrance fee.

-- There are several food options in Alishan; several restaurants serving hot pot and sharing plates.
+- There are several food options in Alishan in Taiwan; several restaurants serving hot pot and sharing plates.

 - If you don’t like any of the restaurant options, there is a 7-Eleven.
 The convenience store is great for snacks and meals.